 - comply with an Accredited Professionals code of conduct

 - complete specified units of continuing professional development.

 The Accredited Professionals Scheme is part of the new planning system created under the Planning, Development and Infrastructure Act 2016.

 Land surveyors, planning and building professionals can apply for accreditation now.
-Different practitioners will need to become accredited at different times.

 Council building officers